 Guest reservations come from a variety of market segments.
-Some of the more common groups are corporate clients, social/military/educational/religious/fraternal (SMERF) organizations, group travelers, leisure travelers, and current guests who want to return to the same hotel.
+Some of the more common groups include corporate clients, group travelers, pleasure travelers, and current guests who want to return to the same hotel.
 This is only one way of classifying guest reservations.
 The purpose of analyzing these segments is to understand the needs of each group and provide reservation systems to meet their needs.
-Keep in mind that reviewing their needs will assist you in gaining insight into guests' methods of communication.
-The more you learn about those methods, the better you will be able to monitor and improve current reservation communication systems.